nusskylab/nusskylab/docs/server_setup_guide.md

 bundle exec rake db:migrate
 ```

 Run <code>./server.sh</code> to start up the production server, which listens on port 9292.
-Then configure Nignx to forward requests to 9292.
-A sample of declaring server in /etc/nginx/nginx.conf
+Then configure Nginx to forward requests to 9292.
+A sample forward declaration for the server in /etc/nginx/nginx.conf looks like:
 ```
 upstream my_app {
   server 127.0.0.1:9292;  # or the port you configured in puma configuration file